Arron-bit/vul-disclosure/readme.md

 ## Contact

-For questions regarding these vulnerabilities, please contact the corresponding author at `houqinsheng@sjtu.edu.cn`.
+For questions regarding these vulnerabilities, please contact the corresponding author at `jin2019@sjtu.edu.cn`.